ToasterPanic/allgit/README.md

 # Allgit

 ### Allgit serves raw files from Github, Gitlab, and Bitbucket, but with the proper Content-Type headers.
+**NOTE:** Allgit will not send proper Content-Type headers for HTML files, unless your repository is specifically approved.

 ## Usage